 Bags and Luggage – A travel backpack should accommodate all your essentials plus the clothes that are good for about ten to fifteen days of travel.
 While in France, you also need a day bag that you can use when visiting attractions or going on day trips.

 1. Drink hot chocolate

-When in Paris and it gets colder during the day, indulge in a mug (or two) of decadent hot chocolate!
+When in Paris and it gets colder during the day, indulges in a mug (or two) of decadent hot chocolate!

 Autumn in France might as well be hot chocolate season and Paris serves some of the best.

 Get it from Angelina’s tea room, known for its Belle Epoque interiors and signature African chocolate blend.
 Try it with a bit of chili for that extra kick!